auth0/docs/articles/hooks/concepts/pre-user-registration-extensibility-point.md

 useCase: extensibility-hooks
 v2: true
 ---
-# Pre-User Registration Extensibility Point
+# Pre-User-Registration Extensibility Point

-For [Database Connections](/connections/database), the Pre-User Registration extensibility point allows you to add custom data points to a newly-created user's profile.
+For [Database Connections](/connections/database), the Pre-User-Registration extensibility point allows you to add custom data points to a newly-created user's profile.

 This allows you to implement scenarios such as setting conditional information (in the form of [metadata](/users/concepts/overview-user-metadata)) on users that do not exist yet.